sikthehedgehog/mathcss/README.md

 Just grab `math.css` and include it.
 No restrictions nor credit needed, just do whatever you want. (pretty much public domain or unlicense)

+`math.html` is just a test file, if you wonder.

 ## Warning

 **Note: if you use this stylesheet, you should avoid using the `<math>`